badandworse/LearnGit/readme.txt

 Git is a distribute version control system.
-Git is free system distributed under the GPL
+Git is a free system distributed under the GPL
 Git has a mutable index called stage
 Git tracks changes of files.
 creating a new branch is quick